hikogui/hikogui/docs/hardware_support.md

 Hardware Support
 ================

-The default build of ttauri supports the following hardware requirements.
+The default build of hikogui supports the following hardware requirements.

  - Graphics:
     * Vulkan-1.1